Linuswoody/SMS-control-of-power-plugs-ESP32/README.md

 I was interested in a portable box with 2 independently controlled power outlets/wall sockets to be used on my boat.
 One idea was to be able to turn a heating system on by SMS before I arrived at my boat ...

 This code is based on information and code from George Bantique, TechToTinker Youtube channel (https://techtotinker.blogspot.com).
-Many thanks to George for a this - it gave me a rather quick start into my project!
+Many thanks to George for this - it gave me a rather quick start into my project!

 I have been writing the code for Arduino in VS Code.